 What are probiotics?

-What do probiotics do; how are they helpful?
+What do probiotics do?

 The body does not need the addition of food and supplements that contain probiotics to be healthy.
-However, food and supplements that contain probiotics assist the job of the "good" bacteria already present in your gut.
+However, food and supplements that contain probiotics assist the job of the "good" bacteria that are already present in your gut.
 Probiotics may help keep you healthy by:

-- Decreasing the number of "bad" bacteria in your gut that can cause infections or inflammation
+- Decreasing the number of "bad" bacteria in your gut that can cause infections or inflammation (swelling).

-- Restoring the body's "good" versus "bad" bacterial balance, which then helps to keep your body functioning properly
+- Restoring the body's "good" versus "bad" bacterial balance, which then helps to keep your body functioning properly.

 What are some examples of probiotics?